umd-cmsc330/fall2022/project1b/README.md

-# Project 1b: Battleship Game
+# Battleship Game

-Due: ~~September 16, 2022 at 11:59 PM (late September 17, *10% penalty*)~~ September 18, 2022 at 11:59 PM (late September 19, *10% penalty*)

-Points: 30 public, 36 semipublic, 34 secret

-**This is an individual assignment.
-You must work on this project alone.**

 ## Introduction

-For this project, you'll complete a Battleship game.
-[Here](https://www.youtube.com/watch?v=4gHJlYLomrs) is a video of the game, in case you haven't played it before.
-Your program will do things such as processesing text files containing `Ship` or attack strategy information, and you will process that data to build a 10X10 `GameBoard` of ships and perform attacks on the opponent's `GameBoard`.
-The goal of this project is to allow you to familiarize yourself with Ruby's built-in data structures, code blocks, and text processing capabilities.
+For this project, I completed a Battleship game.
+[Here](https://www.youtube.com/watch?v=4gHJlYLomrs) is a video of the game, for those who may not be familiar with the game.
+This program processes text files containing `Ship` or attack strategy information, and will process that data to build a 10X10 `GameBoard` of ships and perform attacks on the opponent's `GameBoard`.
+The goal of this project is to allow you to use Ruby's built-in data structures, code blocks, and text processing capabilities.

-## Submitting

-Run `gradescope-submit` to submit.
-Or, upload the files `input_controller.rb` and `game_board.rb` to Gradescope manually if you can't get the command to work.

 ## Project Files

-To begin this project you will need to run `git pull` to get the updates.
-This project is located in the `project1b` folder of the repository.
-The following is the project structure

 * controllers
-    * `game_controller.rb`: is provided to you.
-Don't make any changes to it.
-(Game Logic)
+    * `game_controller.rb`: contains the Game Logic
-    * `input_controller.rb`: **You** will write your input processing code here.
-(Process Files)
+    * `input_controller.rb`: contains the text processing code
 * models
-    * `game_board.rb`: **You** will implement the `GameBoard` class here.
+    * `game_board.rb`: Gameboard class is implemente here
-    * `position.rb`: is provided to you.
-Don't make any changes to it.
-    * `ship.rb`:  is provided to you.
-Don't make any changes to it.
-* `main.rb`: is provided to you.
-Don't make any changes to it.
+    * `position.rb`:
+    * `ship.rb`:
+* `main.rb`:

 You can run the game (If no attack strategy file provided, it will be randomly generated)